 - See a GP – any general practitioner in Australia can write a mental health treatment plan with you.
 You can specify with the receptionist if you would prefer a male doctor or a female GP.

 - Bring your Medicare card

 - Bring ID – if you are a new patient so that you can be set up in their system.

 - Speak to your GP – discuss your symptoms, how you feel, what has been concerning you, and what you feel has affected your life.
-Your GP may ask you to come back for a second consultation before deciding whether a mental health plan is the right thing for you
+Your doctor may ask you to come back for a second consultation before deciding whether a mental health treatment plan is the right thing for you.

-Once your GP has given you a mental health care plan or other GP referral, it means that you and your doctor agree on the type of care you will need to meet your needs and that you agree to seek support.
-This might also include a referral to another professional in your local area that your GP recommends.
+Once your doctor has given you a mental health care treatment plan or other General Practice referral, it means that you and your doctor agree on the type of care you will need to meet your needs and that you agree to seek support.
+This might also include a referral to another professional doctor in your local area that your GP recommends.